d-prieto/2026IBComputerScienceCaseStudy/Example.md

 (please don't use AI for generate the images, pretty please)

+Depending on the topic this will be slightly different but a structure that you can follow:

+- Find a short definition.
+Probably that will need to be expanded and explained so other students can understand it.
+- While you research save your references (that's why it's not a good idea to use AI for this).
+We will need them later.
+- Now that you understand the idea, maybe is time to find / do an image to represent it.
+(Don't use AI).
+We're visual animals and even if is a meme it will be easier for everybody to understand the concept.
+Try to find something that is tied to the concept that you're explaining.
+- Now go back to the booklet and find the word in the context.
+With the definition that you have is it tied to the context of the booklet?
+If not, you need to find another part.
+If it's somewhat tied probably you will need some paragraphs to join it.
+(How can it be used in this context? is it worth it? does it have any nuances? is it connected to other concepts?)
+- Separate your ideas in paragraphs.
+- Add your references at the end.

 Here you have an example of an extended example from M25 that I did myself.